What is ABCD risk management?

-Assumption Based Communication Dynamics (ABCD) is essentially a formal methodology that enables the capture of differing knowledge and viewpoints from stakeholders, in a form that facilitates communication of issues, assumptions and ensures pro-active management of risks.
+Assumption Based Communication Dynamics (ABCD) is De-Risk’s formal methodology that enables the capture of differing knowledge and viewpoints from stakeholders, in a form that facilitates communication of issues, assumptions and ensures pro-active management of risks.
 By dramatically improving communication, risks are avoided or managed proactively and objectives are delivered on time and to budget.

 ABCD works where other risk management approaches fail.
 One of the main reasons for this is that ABCD focuses on positives (ie assumptions) rather than negatives (ie risks) and is therefore seen as a positive exercise by people who would normally feel uncomfortable with a “risk assessment”.